*See the post details on how to quickly pickle the whole cabbage head if the store-bought is not available.

 Try a piece of cured cabbage (or sauerkraut if using) - sometimes they are too salty or too sauer.
 Rinse in cold water first before assembling!
 It's always easier to add salt than to remove it!

 Only separate those leaves that are large enough to be wrapped in rolls.

-When making rolls, there should be no exposed meat peaking through the leaf.
+There should be no exposed meat peaking through the leaf when making rolls.
 If there is, remove some of the fillings or wrap another, smaller leaf around it.

 Substitute rice with barley.
 I almost always do as it makes the filling firmer.
 If you overcook the rice, the mixture will be mushy.

-To the meat mixture, add ¼ cup finely diced bacon or smoked meat.
+Add ¼ cup finely diced bacon or smoked meat to the meat mixture.
 You won't regret it!

 If your cabbage leaves are too big (or if you want bite-sized rolls), cut them in half along each side of the rib, removing the rib completely.

 Finishing the rolls with a light roux is not mandatory, but it adds silkiness to the sauce.
 You can also just add 1 cup of tomato sauce to the last 30 minutes of cooking instead.